gibus/SpreadRevolutionaryDate/README.md

 ### targets

-This option can be specified multiple time, with values as strings.
+This option can be specified multiple times, with values as strings.
 It explicitly defines targets where the revolutionary date should be spread to.
 Any value set for this option should be a valid target: any of the three default targets (`twitter`, `mastodon`, or `freenode`) or some new target if you have extended this application (see ["EXTENDING TO NEW TARGETS"](#extending-to-new-targets)).
-If this option is not defined, the revolutionary date is spread on all of three default targets: `twitter`, `mastodon`, and `freenode`.
+If this option is not defined, the revolutionary date is spread on all three default targets: `twitter`, `mastodon`, and `freenode`.

 ### msgmaker

 This option can only be specified once, with a value as string.
 Spread a message computed by the class defined by the value of this option, defaults to `RevolutionaryDate`.
 The `Value` (case sensitive) of this option should correspond to an existing `App::SpreadRevolutionaryDate::MsgMaker::Value` class consuming [App::SpreadRevolutionaryDate::MsgMaker](https://metacpan.org/pod/App::SpreadRevolutionaryDate::MsgMaker) role.
 Message makers values pre-defined in this distribution are `RevolutionaryDate`, which spreads the revolutionary date, and `PromptUser`, which prompts the user for the message to be spread (with confirmation).
-See [""EXTENDING TO NEW MESSAGE MAKERS"](#extending-to-new-message-makers) for details on using a new value for this option.
+See ["EXTENDING TO NEW MESSAGE MAKERS"](#extending-to-new-message-makers) for details on using a new value for this option.

 ### locale

 This option can only be specified once, with a value as string.
 Spread with chosen language.
-As of [DateTime::Calendar::FrenchRevolutionary](https://metacpan.org/pod/DateTime::Calendar::FrenchRevolutionary) 0.14, locale is limited to 'en' or 'fr', defaults to 'fr'.
+As of [DateTime::Calendar::FrenchRevolutionary](https://metacpan.org/pod/DateTime::Calendar::FrenchRevolutionary) 0.14, locale is limited to `'en'` or `'fr'`, defaults to `'fr'`.

 ### test

 This boolean option takes no value, either it is defined or not.
-Do no not actually spread the revolutionary date, just print it on standard output for Twitter and Mastodon, and send it on configured test channels for Freenode (see ["test\_channels"](#test_channels) below).
+If defined, do not actually spread the revolutionary date, just print it on standard output for Twitter and Mastodon, and send it on configured test channels for Freenode (see ["test\_channels"](#test_channels) below).

 ### acab _DEPRECATED_